 High blood pressure is like a “silent killer”.
-It does not have any specific symptoms with which it could be diagnosed.
-Usually a person has a high blood pressure when the blood circulating in his body puts extra pressure on the walls of arteries.
+It does not have any specific symptoms that can be diagnosed.
+Usually, a person has high blood pressure when the blood circulating in his body puts extra pressure on the walls of the arteries.
 It damages them and increases the risk of strokes, heart problems.
-It is also called hypertension which could lead to heart failure or kidney diseases.
+Hypertension which could lead to heart failure or kidney diseases.

 Also Read: Cholesterol-The Silent Killer

 If you also have high blood pressure, it is high time to get your lifestyle under control.
 You need to modify your life by including healthy eating habits, avoiding alcohol, smoking and various other things.